-Meelup Beach is a popular beach near Dunsborough in the Margaret River region of Western Australia.
+Meelup Beach is a popular beach near Dunsborough in Western Australia’s South West.
 Why go there?
 Well, it has to be one of the most picturesque beaches in this region.
 The white sand and turquoise water make a stunning combination.

 Location of Meelup Beach